RJHimself/Bash-Apps-Enhancements/README.md

-# ⚡ Bash pps Enhancements
+# ⚡ Bash Apps Enhancements

 This is an open source bash library to write scripts with more ease, achieving this by converting commands to more human like syntax.